alonaru/project-kube/README.md

 ### Prerequisites

+- **Docker** must be installed on your machine.
+  If Docker is not installed, visit [docker.com](https://www.docker.com/products/docker-desktop/) and follow the instructions for your operating system.
-- Docker installed on your machine
+- **Git** is recommended to be installed on your machine.
+  Git allows you to easily clone the application directly into your instance or container.
+  If Git is not installed, download it from [git-scm.com](https://git-scm.com/downloads) and follow the installation steps for your OS.
-- Python application files and `requirements.txt` present in the project directory
+- Python application files and `requirements.txt` should be present in the project directory.

 ### How to Build the Docker Image